New Patient Policies

 As a new patient, we ask you to arrive 30 minutes prior to your appointment to fill out your forms.
 If you have already completed the New Patient Packet, we request you arrive 15 minutes prior to your appointment.
 The New Patient Packet is located Here.
 By request, we can also email, fax, or mail them to you directly.

 New patients must bring photo ID, insurance card(s), and copay if applicable.

 All patients must provide co-pays at the time of service.

-As a courtesy to you and our other patients, a 24 hour notification of any cancellation for your scheduled appointment is required.
-If a patient fails to give 24 hour notice for a cancellation or they are considered a “no show”, a charge of $75 will be assessed and is due upon the next scheduled appointment.
+As a courtesy to you and our other patients, a 24-hour notification of any cancellation for your scheduled appointment is required.
+If a patient fails to give a 24-hour notice for a cancellation, or fail to show up for their scheduled time (no-show), a charge of $75 will be applied and will be due upon their next scheduled appointment.